the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-spreadsheets.md

 Unfortunately for data science, the spreadsheets program allows you to add other kinds of contents to this, like adding color to specific cells.
 While it may help the researchers at some point, one needs to remember that this kind of **cell modification should not be considered as data**, especially since they cannot be exported to other software.

-As a simple rule, what can be exported in a text-only format, comma separated values (CSV) or tab separated values (TSV), can be considered as the data, other functions should be avoided when using these programm for research data.
+As a simple rule, what can be exported in a text-only format, comma-separated values (CSV) or tab-separated values (TSV), can be considered as the data, other functions should be avoided when using these programs for research data.
 This includes:
 - changing font, color or borders,
 - using functions,
 - merging cells (this one is particularly problematic),
 - using specific cell formats (especially dates, see below).

-As a test for your spreadsheet compatibility with reproducible research, export it in .csv format and reopen it: if you can still get all the information from that sheet, you are good.
+As a test for your spreadsheet compatibility with reproducible research, export your data from the spreadsheet to the CSV format, and reopen it.
+If you can still get all the information that you stored in your sheet, then your data is fine.

 ```
 Tip: If you want to use color to help with a rapid highlight in your document, create a new column to enter that information (then it becomes is data) and use the conditional formatting tool to had color depending on the data entered.
 On top of the visual feedback, you can now also use that information to filter or sort your data and get faster to the highlighted cells.